aleksxx9/E-Shop/readme.md

 After .env is setup we can build and run mySql database in docker image by running `docker compose up -d mysql` command.

 Then we need to run database table migrations.
-There are three tables - cart, items and promotions.
-Each table has it's migration that needs to be run: `ts-node migrations/cart.ts`, `ts-node migrations/items.ts`, `ts-node migrations/promotions.ts`.
+There are two tables - cart and items.
+Each table has it's migration that needs to be run: `ts-node migrations/cart.ts`, `ts-node migrations/items.ts`.

 **Note that only items table populates with mock data**